micREsoft/SysCaller/.github/CONTRIBUTING.md

 # Contributing to SysCaller

 Thank you for your interest in contributing to **SysCaller**!
-A syscall SDK for stealthy, cross version Windows development with a focus on obfuscation, offset validation, and low level control.

-I'm currently in *active development*, especially around the **GUI/BuildTools**, so some parts of the repo are open for contributions, while others are in a "suggestions only" phase.
+SysCaller has evolved significantly through v1.0.0, v1.1.0, and v1.2.0.
+The project is now in a more mature state with a complete C++ Qt based GUI (Bind), comprehensive multi language bindings, and a stable core architecture.

 ---